-These are all signs that you may have external otitis.
+These are all signs that you may have OE.

-If you think you have external otitis, you should see your doctor.
-This is the fastest way to relieve the ear pain and to prevent the spread of infection.
+If you think you have OE, you should see your doctor.
+Getting treatment is the fastest way to relieve the ear pain and to prevent the spread of infection.

 If the opening into your ear is narrowed by swelling, your doctor may clean your ear and insert a wick into your ear canal to help carry ear drops into the ear more effectively.
-If you have a severe infection, he or she may give you antibiotics to take by mouth as well.
-Your doctor may take a culture of the discharge from your ear to help identify what type of germ is causing the infection.
+If you have a severe infection, he or she may give you antibiotic liquid or pills to take as well.
+Your doctor may send some of the fluid draining from your ear to a lab, to help identify what type of germ is causing the infection.

 What Can I Do to Make Myself Feel Better?

-At home, follow your doctor's directions for using ear drops and take all oral antibiotics as prescribed (don't stop taking these even if you feel better; it's important to take the full course of any antibiotics your doctor prescribes).
+At home, follow your doctor's directions for using ear drops and take all doses of antibiotic medicine as prescribed.
+Keep taking these for all days of treatment, even if you are starting to feel better.
 To avoid contaminating the infected ear, your doctor will probably tell you to keep your head out of water for several days or weeks — even while showering or shampooing!
-This can be tough, but your doctor can give you suggestions on how to do this, such as using a shower cap or cotton earplugs coated with petroleum jelly (removed after the shower is finished).
+This can be tough, but your doctor can give you suggestions on how to do this, such as using a cotton ball as an earplug.